deeplearning-wisc/glsim/README.md

 # glsim

-Source code for the NeurIPS 2025 paper: "[GLSim: Detecting Object Hallucinations in LVLMs via Global-Local Embedding Similarity](https://arxiv.org/abs/2508.19972)" by Seongheon Park and Yixuan Li.
+Source code for the NeurIPS 2025 paper: "[GLSim: Detecting Object Hallucinations in LVLMs via Global-Local Embedding Similarity](https://arxiv.org/abs/2508.19972)" by Seongheon Park and Sharon Li.

 ## Setup and Installation